 Discussion and analysis of past definitions of history and architecture examining issues regarding taste, morality, style, continuity and an examination of many of the ideologies and attitudes arising from modernism.
-(Old No. 11.6401)

-ARCH6402 History of Architecture 2 C12
+ARCH6402 History of Architecture 2

 A selection of theme units which broach both the conceptual structures and theoretical borders of architecture.
-Themes for
+Themes for this subject will include Aspects of Classicism; Romantic Classicism and the Picturesque; Craft Traditions and the Vernacular; Rituals in Urban Settlement; Historiography.

-ARCH6403 History of Architecture 3 C12
+ARCH6403 History of Architecture 3

-Extends the range of theme units initiated in History of Architecture 2, including the following: Modernity and Modernism; Australia and the Architecture of Western Imperialism; National and Regional Images in Australian Architecture; Power Structures and Popular Culture as Architectonic Forces in The City; Readings on Modern and Post-Modern Imagery.
-(Old No. 11.6403)
+Extends the range of theme units initiated in History of Architecture 2, including the following: Modernity and

+Modernism; Australia and the Architecture of Western Imperialism; National and Regional Images in Australian Architecture; Power Structures and Popular Culture as Architectonic Forces in The City; Readings on Modern and Post-Modern Imagery.